kieranelby/dapp-test-runner/README.md

 You can set a time-out on a specific test by specifying a `completionTimeoutSeconds` property on the test object you pass to `runner.addTest(testObj)`.

+### Understanding test scope, test parallelism, sharing information, and run setup and cleanup.

+dapp-test-runner encourages you to keep your tests independent.
+Each test is expected to create its own accounts and contract instances.

+Test steps can save information to use in the next step by assigning to properties of the `this` variable, which refers to the test object.

+To-do - example

+Test steps must avoid storing information outside the test object since:

+- dapp-test-runner will likely run tests in a different order depending on how quickly each transaction gets mined, which will NOT be the order they appear in your javascript file;
+- dapp-test-runner will likely re-use accounts or remove funds from accounts once the test that created the account has finished, which is unlikely to end well if you've saved the account in a module / global variable and are planning to use it from another test.

+To-do - example

+If you do need to share information between tests, the recommended way is to create the information in a setup function registered with `runner.addRunSetupFunction(runSetupFunction)`.
+The run setup function will be called by the runner when `runner.run()` is called, before any of the tests start running.

+Your setup function will be passed a "run helper" object.
+The run helper has the same properties and methods as the helper objects passed to the test step functions.
+However, unlike a normal helper, any accounts and contract instances created via the run helper will remain valid for the duration of the entire run.

+Use `runner.addRunCleanupFunction(runCleanupFunction)` to register a run cleanup function to be run after all the tests finish.
+Individual tests can have cleanup functions too - just set a property called `cleanup` on the testObject passed to `runner.addTest(testObj)`.

+dapp-test-runner may or may not share the same ethereum web3 instance between tests and between steps - avoid relying on this.
+Changes made to the `web3.eth.defaultAccount` property from within a test step will be undone at the end of current test step.

 ### Built-in Contracts

 dapp-test-runner includes